-Chelsea Patterson Sobolik serves as the Director of Public Policy with the Ethics and Religious Liberty Commission in the Washington, D.C. office.
+Chelsea Sobolik serves as the Director of Public Policy with the Ethics and Religious Liberty Commission in the Washington, D.C. office.
 Previously, she worked on Capitol Hill on pro-life policies, domestic and international religious freedom, adoption, and foster care issues.
-Chelsea has been published at the Wall Street Journal, … Read More
+Chelsea has been published at the Wall Street Journal, USA … Read More

 Emily Chapman Richards

 Emily Chapman Richards serves as Show Hope’s executive director.
 She has enjoyed watching Show Hope grow from a dream in her parents’ hearts to an organization that has helped thousands of children come to know the love of a family.
 After earning her bachelor’s in International Studies and Religion from … Read More